MA

 Medieval Britain & Europe

-The MA Medieval Britain and Europe draws on our strengths in the field of British history from the Norman Conquest to the Reformation.
-It has been established for many years, and attracts significant numbers of students from outside the UK.
-It offers you the opportunity to investigate medieval British history in its wider European context and from a variety of thematic angles including political, cultural, economic, and social and religious history.
+The MA Medieval Britain and Europe draws on the strengths of the Department in the field of British and European history from the Norman Conquest to the Reformation.
+It offers you the opportunity to investigate medieval Britain within its wider European context and from a variety of thematic angles including political, cultural, economic, social and religious history.
 A programme of intensive Latin and palaeography training is integral to the scheme.

 Typical Entry Requirements